DAY TO DAY PROGRAM

 Day 8: City tour in Qaqortoq / B

 After breakfast at Heidi‘s in Siniffik Inn, there is arranged a city tour of this beautiful city, with its colorful houses and hilly roads.
 The city has a long and proud history and is also developing rapidly.
 The afternoon is at your leisure.
-In the evening we recommend that you eat at Ban Thai, a cozy Thai restaurant in the historic midtown.
-Take advantage of the Greenlandic coffee and be ready for a surprise.
+In the evening we recommend you to try the Greenlandic coffee and be ready for a surprise.

 Day 9: Qaqortoq at leisure / B